 - Successfully obtaining the creation of an MDL proceeding on behalf of a global product manufacturer.

-- Serving as lead associate in the successful defense of a global company against a putative class action alleging violations of a state consumer protection statute.
-On an issue of first impression, the state supreme court ruled in favor of the company that no private cause of action existed under the statute in the prescription drug context.
+- Participating in the successful defense of a global company against a putative class action alleging violations of a state consumer protection statute.
+On an issue of first impression, the state supreme court ruled in favor of the company, holding that no private cause of action existed under the statute in the prescription drug context.

 - Representing an international company in a contract dispute over the supplier’s unilateral attempt to shut down a key manufacturing facility.
 Shutdown of the facility would have resulted in major disruption of the client’s product supplies.
 Gregg successfully advised the client on legal and business strategies, leading to a favorable resolution.